warehouse-web/warehouse/src/pages/events/2020-04-15-workshop-portal-001.md

       The collected information of each *PORTAL* edition is visualized and brought together in a reader using the sixteen *PORTAL* questions as a starting point.

-      For *PORTAL 001* Elisa van Joolen worked with MA Fashion Strategy students generation 27 to research the economic, social and emotional value of clothing worn by visitors of the ‘*Change the System*’ exhibition at *Museum Boijmans van Beuningen* in Rotterdam.
-Information on 159 pieces of clothing worn by visitors was collected.
-The collected data is visualized and brought together in a reader designed by Beau Bertens.
 location: 'Museum Boijmans van Beuningen, Rotterdam'
 date: 2017-11-10T16:10:32.391Z
 ---